Higher-order propagation of chaos in $L^2$ for interacting diffusions: Introduction

-Before stating the results, we introduce some notation.
-The first three definitions are needed in order to express the perturbative expansions. \begin{definition*} For any set $A$, we use the notation $\pi \vdash A$ to denote that $\pi$ is a partition of $A$.
+We also introduce some notation necessary to express the perturbative expansions. \begin{definition*} For any set $A$, we use the notation $\pi \vdash A$ to denote that $\pi$ is a partition of $A$.
 When appearing in a sum

 we mean that the sum is taken over all possible partitions of $A.$ We often take $\pi \vdash [j]$ for some $j \in \N$ where

 \end{definition*}